mjoblin/vibinui/README_DEV.md

 ### Multiple client instances

 All Vibin UI client sessions will have their own WebSocket connection to the back-end.
-Also, all changes made to the streamer will be announced to all clients over their WebSocket -- even changes made by other apps such as the StreamMagic app, or changes made by a person pressing the buttons on the streamer itself.
+Also, all changes made to the streamer or amplifier will be announced to all clients over their WebSocket -- even changes made by other apps such as the StreamMagic app, or changes made by a person pressing the buttons on the streamer or amplifier itself.

-**This means that an instance of the Vibin UI might get updates triggered from another application, or from the streamer being interacted with in person.** This is considered a feature.
+**This means that an instance of the Vibin UI might get updates triggered from another application, or from the streamer or amplifier being interacted with in person.** This is considered a feature.

 One exception is changes made to the media on the NAS, which are not announced over the WebSocket.
 To get those updates, a Vibin UI instance needs to request a refresh of its Album/Track/Artist data